Graduate Classes

 Class mentors: Prof. Dr. Ulrike Lindner & Prof. Dr. Michaela Pelican

-Class 7 develops comparative perspectives from the Global South with regard to questions of social relations, cultural exchanges, group identities and the ecological implications of socio-cultural networks and mobilities.
-Global issues such as migration, labour relations, the flow of commodities and changes in the repertoires of communication are central for understanding dynamics of integration and exclusion across scales.
+Class 7 develops comparative perspectives from the Global South with regard to questions of social relations, cultural exchanges, group identities, and the ecological implications of socio-cultural networks and mobilities.
+Global issues such as migration, labour relations, the flow of commodities, and changes in the communicative repertoire are central for understanding dynamics of integration and exclusion across all levels.
 They are also key fields for reconceptualizing social theory and for critically assessing Eurocentric biases in our disciplines.
-By including all regions of the world and a diversity of disciplines we seek to foster a methodologically diversified approach towards a better understanding of the global flows of material goods, ideas and people.
-Class 7 is associated with the Global South Studies Center and is held in English.
+By including all regions of the world and a diversity of disciplines, we seek to foster a methodologically diverse approach towards a better understanding of the global flow of material goods, ideas, and people.
+Class 7 is associated with the Global South Studies Center and is taught in English.

 Class 8: “Prominence in Language”